syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 {% endhighlight %}
 {% endtabs %}

-## How to enable or disable ink annotation interaction?
+## How to lock or unlock the ink annotations?

-The interaction operation can be enabled or disabled for ink annotation alone by setting the `IsLocked` API to `false` or `true` respectively.

-For example, the following code disables the interaction operations for all ink annotations in the PDF.
-But other annotation types can be selected, moved, resized, or removed.
+To lock or unlock all the ink annotation, set the `IsLocked` API to `true` or `false` respectively, and the following sample explains the same.
+But other annotation types can be moved, resized, removed or their attributes can be changed.

 {% tabs %}
 {% highlight c# %}

-//Disable the ink annotation interaction pdfViewerControl.AnnotationSettings.Ink.IsLocked = true;
+//Disable the ink annotation interaction such as move, resize, remove, and attributes changes. pdfViewerControl.AnnotationSettings.Ink.IsLocked = true;

 {% endhighlight %}
 {% endtabs %}

-The interaction with ink annotation types will be allowed only if the `SfPdfViewer.AnnotationSettings.IsLocked` API is set to `false`.
-The following code does not allow the interactions with ink annotations, although the `IsLocked` property of the ink annotation is set to `false`.
+Interactions with ink annotation types such as move, resize, remove or attribute changes will be allowed only if the `SfPdfViewer.AnnotationSettings.IsLocked` API is set to `false`.
+The following code prevents the unlocking of the ink annotations, although the `IsLocked` property of the ink annotation is set to `false`.

 {% tabs %}
 {% highlight c# %}

-//Disables the ink annotation interaction, though its 'IsLocked' property is set to ‘false’ pdfViewerControl.AnnotationSettings.IsLocked = true;
+//Disable the ink annotation interaction, though its 'IsLocked' property is set to ‘false’ . pdfViewerControl.AnnotationSettings.IsLocked = true;
 pdfViewerControl.AnnotationSettings.Ink.IsLocked = false;

+{% endhighlight %}
+{% endtabs %}

+## How to enable or disable the ink annotation selection?

+To enable or disable the ink annotation selection, set the `Constraints` API to `AnnotationConstraints.Selectable` or `~AnnotationConstraints.Selectable` respectively, and the following sample explains the same.
+But other annotation types can be selected, moved, resized, removed or their attributes can be changed.

+{% tabs %}
+{% highlight c# %}

+//Disable the selection of ink annotations. pdfViewerControl.AnnotationSettings.Ink.Constraints = ~AnnotationConstraints.Selectable;

+{% endhighlight %}
+{% endtabs %}

+Ink annotation selection will be allowed only if the `SfPdfViewer.AnnotationSettings.Constarints` API is set to `AnnotationConstraints.Selectable`.
+The following code prevents the ink annotations selection, even though the `Constraints` property of the ink annotation is set to `AnnotationConstraints.Selectable`.

+{% tabs %}
+{% highlight c# %}

+//Disable the ink annotation selection, though its 'Constraints' property is set to ‘AnnotationConstraints.Selectable’ pdfViewerControl.AnnotationSettings.Constraints= ~AnnotationConstraints.Selectable;
+pdfViewerControl.AnnotationSettings.Ink.Constraints = AnnotationConstraints.Selectable;

 {% endhighlight %}
 {% endtabs %}